goodm215/CMSE202-Project/README.md

 Individual Contributions:

 Meghan Latouf: My contributions included functions toxins and temperature, some original stub functions with code for the bacteria/board, imports.
 I edited doc strings, death(for temperature), some animation/movement editing throughout creation of the project.
+I assited with keeping files up to date by combining everyone's code as well as edited the final project video.

 Bergen Kendziorski: My main contributions were in the bacteria reproduction (including finding openings) and death, as well as in the board initialization and display.
 I also added in the capability of 2 different bacteria types with the necessary changes to data collection, and made edits throughout the project.